 Enter in the relevant information, give your other email account permission to sync with Yahoo when prompted, and give your account some time to sync.
 This is important because we’re going to request a restored copy of your Yahoo mail from, say, 24 hours ago, so if you don’t put the emails you received in the last 24 hours somewhere else, they will be gone forever.

-Once your other email has synced with Yahoo, you can download your existing messages into the other email account.
+Once your other email has synced with Ymail, you can download your existing messages into the other email account.
 Then, go back to your Yahoo inbox, go to the gear icon again and click “Help”.
 When the help popup shows up, click on the link at the bottom that says “Still need help?”

 On the Yahoo help page, click the topic “Organize and restore emails”, then choose subtopic “Deleted email messages by mistake” or “Email is unexpectedly lost or missing”.
 They both will give you the option to “Restore Yahoo Mail” with a backup copy.
 Click on the “Restore Yahoo Mail” button.